Michael William Warfel: Early life

 Michael Warfel was born on September 16, 1948, in Elkhart, Indiana.
 He attended Indiana University Bloomington and Indiana University South Bend, but before his graduation enlisted in the U.S. Army.
 Warfel served in South Vietnam for 18 months during the Vietnam War, then spent 13 months in South Korea.
 He left the army in 1971.

-After leaving the Army in 1971, Warfel entered St. Gregory's College Seminary in Cincinnati, Ohio, obtaining a Bachelor of Philosophy degree.
+After leaving the Army in 1971, Warfel entered St. Gregory Seminary in Cincinnati, Ohio, obtaining a Bachelor of Philosophy degree.
 Warfel received a Master of Divinity degree from Mount St. Mary's Seminary of the West in Cincinnati.
 He attended St. Michael's College in Colchester, Vermont, for his Master of Theology degree.
 While a seminarian, Warfel visited his sister in Alaska.
 He later requested permission to transfer from the Diocese of Fort Wayne-South Bend, which was sponsoring his vocation, to the Archdiocese of Anchorage.

 Priesthood

 Warfel was ordained to the priesthood by Francis Hurley for the Archdiocese of Anchorage on April 26, 1980, at St. Matthew Cathedral in South Bend, Indiana.
-After his ordination, the archdiocese assigned Warfel as parochial vicar at St. Benedict Parish in Anchorage, Alasak, from 1980 to 1985, then as pastor of Sacred Heart Parish in Wasilla, Alaska, from 1985 to 1989.
+After his ordination, the archdiocese assigned Warfel as parochial vicar at St. Benedict Parish in Anchorage, Alaska, from 1980 to 1985, then as pastor of Sacred Heart Parish in Wasilla, Alaska, from 1985 to 1989.